dotnet/csharplang/proposals/list-patterns.md

 A *list_pattern* is also compatible with any type that is *enumerable*.

 A *slice_pattern* is compatible with any type that is *countable* as well as *sliceable* — it has an accessible indexer that takes a `Range` argument or otherwise an accessible `Slice` method that takes two `int` arguments.
 If both are present, the former is preferred.
-A *slice_pattern* without a sub-pattern is also compatible with any type that is *enumerable*.
+A *slice_pattern* without a subpattern is also compatible with any type that is *enumerable*.

 ```
 enumerable is { 1, 2, .. } // okay